dipakml/Mechanical-Properties-Prediction-for-Low-Alloy-Steels/README.md

 - Training a machine learning model using scikit-learn.
 - Building and hosting a streamlit web app on Heroku.
-- A user has to input machine operating features.
+- A user has to input key features(Chemicalcomposition of steel).
 - Once it gets all the fields information , the prediction is displayed.